thib76X/exerciseCompass/README.md

-this command will install all you need to start your project. if i you want more explanation: https://reactjs.org/docs/create-a-new-react-app.html
+this command will install all you need to start your project. if you want more explanation: https://reactjs.org/docs/create-a-new-react-app.html

 when you have finished.
 You must enter in your folder my-app.